his is one project that I not only love for its simplicity but also because I’m finally getting around to sharing it here on this blog.

 I’m was happy to re-discover it and share it with you now.

-These ruffles are light, fluffy and oh-so simple to make.
+These ruffles in this peach pillow are light, fluffy and oh-so simple to make.

 First, decide on what size pillow you’re going to make based on the size of the pillow form you plan to cover.
 Cut fabric to size (don’t forget to account for a seam allowance).